 Lethargy

 Weakness and lethargy are common symptoms of FGVS.
 Since your cat will have motion sickness and nausea, they'll be less likely to want to get up and move around, and their poor appetite will also lead to weakness.
-You may also see them hiding more often as they don't feel very well and want to stay in a quiet, low stress place to feel secure.
+You may also see them hiding more often as they don't feel very well and want to stay in a quiet, low-stress place to feel secure.

 Facial Drooping

-Diagnosis of Feline Vestibular Disease
+Diagnosing Feline Vestibular Disease

 Treatment for Feline Vestibular Disease

-If your veterinarian cannot find a clear cause, they will probably prescribe an antibiotic in case there is an infection that was missed in the tests.
+If your veterinarian cannot find a clear cause, they will probably prescribe an antibiotic to address any possible infection that may have been missed in the tests.
+An anti-fungal may also be included, as well as medications to alleviate the symptoms of nausea and motion sickness.

 Prognosis of Feline Vestibular Disease